atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/review-outcomes.md

 ### Summary:

-* Your metric may move for reasons other than your feature or product
+* Your metric may move for reasons other than your feature or product.
-* Marketing can give a metric a temporary boost
+* Marketing can give a metric a temporary boost.
-* Bugs in the code can drastically under or over report some metric
+* Bugs in the code can drastically under- or over-report some metric.
-* Your cohort might not have been representative of the whole population
+* Your cohort might not have been representative of the whole population.
-* Share your results when you feel confident they will hold, do not share at the first sign of positivity
+* Only share your results when you feel confident they will hold; do not share at the first sign of positivity.